Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes

 {\textbf{Keywords:} Duration Outcomes, Instrumental Variable, Alternative Sentences, Recidivism}

 {\textbf{JEL Codes:} C24, C31, C36, C41, K42}

-\begin{quote} \textit{To owe his life to a malefactor, to accept that debt and to repay it; to be, in spite of himself, on a level with a fugitive from justice, and to repay his service with another service; to allow it to be said to him, ``Go,'' and to say to the latter in his turn: ``Be free''; to sacrifice to personal motives duty, that general obligation, and to be conscious, in those personal motives, of something that was also general, and, perchance, superior, to betray society in order to remain true to his conscience; that all these absurdities should be realized and should accumulate upon him,—this was what overwhelmed him.}
+\begin{quote} \textit{To owe his life to a malefactor [...]; to be, in spite of himself, on a level with a fugitive from justice [...]; to allow it to be said to him, ``Go,'' and to say to the latter in his turn: ``Be free''; [...]---this was what overwhelmed him.}

 \begin{flushright} \emph{Les Misérables} by Victor Hugo \end{flushright} \end{quote}